simark/documentation/en/Administrator/Download_and_install.md

     ```

 #### Database connection
-You have to choose a database system between :
+You have to choose a database system between:
-* **SQLite** : The easiest system of all.
+* **SQLite**: The easiest system of all.
 No extra configuration needed.
-* **MySQL** : A well known database system, which is in most cases more efficient than SQLite
+* **MySQL**: A well known database system, which is in most cases more efficient than SQLite
-* **Postgresql** : Some people found it better than MySQL.
+* **Postgresql**: Some people found it better than MySQL.

 *Note :* If you're using MySQL or Postgresql, you have to **fill all the fields**, otherwise the installation will not work and an error message will tell you what's wrong.
 You must create the database that you will use for wallabag manually with a tool like PHPMyAdmin or the console.